 Use Your Shampoo Correctly

-Not only does proper shampooing remove buildup of oil and hair products, but it also cuts down on oil that gets trapped in pores.
+Proper shampooing not only removes oil and hair product buildup but it also helps cut down on oil that gets trapped in pores.
 Place a quarter-sized amount of shampoo into your hands, work it into your scalp along the roots.
-Don’t forget to pay attention behind your ears and along your nape (which is usually the oiliest area).
+Don’t forget to pay attention behind your ears and along your nape (usually the oiliest area).
 Depending on your length of hair, scrub between 30 and 60 seconds before rinsing.

 Choose a pH-Balanced Body Wash

-Antibacterial and scented soaps, however, tend to contain harsh, unnatural ingredients (like parabens and phthalates) that can trigger sensitive skin.
-A great natural body wash cleanses and restores skin pH balance, all without stripping away natural oils that keep it soft and hydrated.
+Antibacterial and scented soaps, tend to contain harsh, unnatural ingredients (like parabens and phthalates) that can trigger sensitive skin.
+A great natural body wash, however, cleanses and restores skin pH balance without stripping away natural oils that keep it soft and hydrated.

 How Much Body Wash Should I Use?

-Using body wash correctly isn’t as straightforward as you might think.
+Using body wash correctly isn’t as straightforward as most people think.
+Unless you're showering after an intense workout session, your arms and legs are usually fine with a water rinse.
 When you lather up, focus on the dirtiest spots of your body (e.g. underarms, feet, pelvic region).
-Unless you're showering after an intense workout session, your arms and legs are usually fine with a water rinse.

-You've probably heard it before, but it bears repeating: Pat – don’t rub – your skin dry.
-Doing so will cause fewer issues down the line (we're looking at you, wrinkles).
+You've probably heard it before, but pat – don’t rub – your skin dry!
+Doing so will help maintain moisture while causing fewer issues down the line (we're looking at you, wrinkles).

-At Puracy, healthy skin and homes are our biggest passions.
-That’s why every one of our natural skincare products has been specially formulated by our team of PhD chemists and reviewed by licensed physicians.
-Whether you lather up daily or twice a week, our shower tips will help to restore and beautify the skin you’re in.
+Every one of Puracy’s natural skincare products has been specially formulated by our team of PhD chemists, reviewed by licensed physicians and dermatologists, and improved with the help of thousands of customer reviews.
+Whether you lather up daily or twice a week, our shower tips will help restore and beautify the skin you’re in.